electronicvisions/hbp-sp9-guidebook/mc/using_spiNNaker.rst

     import pyNN.spiNNaker as sim

+The `PyNN 0.7 API <http://neuralensemble.org/trac/PyNN/wiki/API-0.7>`__ implementation is called :py:mod:`sPyNNaker7`.

 Supported PyNN functionality
 ============================

-:py:mod:`sPyNNaker` currently supports a subset of the standard `PyNN 0.7 API <http://neuralensemble.org/trac/PyNN/wiki/API-0.7>`__ together with a number of extensions.
+:py:mod:`sPyNNaker` currently supports a subset of the standard PyNN 0.7 or 0.8 API together with a number of extensions.
 The supported interface functions are listed below.
 A possibly more up-to-date list can be found in the `online documentation <http://spinnakermanchester.github.io/latest/spynnaker_limitations.html>`__.

-In the next planned release, it is planned that the remaining missing features of PyNN 0.7 will be implemented, along with some initial support for PyNN 0.8.
+In the next planned release, support for the PyNN 0.9 API will be included.

 Neuron model limitations
 ------------------------